 CAT stands for Common Admission Test.
 It is conducted by the six IIMs as a national level entrance test in selecting students for their business administration program at the Masters level.
 Apart from IIMs, the exam doesn’t fail to have its influence on other reputed B- schools such as SP Jain, MICA, TA Pai and many more.
 With the help of this pre-requisite candidates are judged in five broad areas i.e. Verbal ability & reasoning, reading comprehension, quantitative skills, data interpretation and analytical & logical reasoning.
 CAT score is approved by almost top 50 B-schools across India.

-CAT 2015 Eligibility:
+CAT 2016 Eligibility:

-• Bachelors degree with atleast 50 percent marks or equivalent CGPA (45 percent marks or equivalent CGPA in case of SC (Scheduled Caste) ST (Scheduled Tribe), Persons with Disability (PWD) and Differently abled category (DA) awarded by any of the Universities incorporated by an act of the central or state legislature in India or other educational institutions established by an act of Parliament or declared to be deemed as a University under Section 3 of the UGC Act, 1956, or possess an equivalent qualification recognized by the Ministry of HRD, Government of India.
+The candidate must hold a Bachelor’s Degree, with at least 50% marks or equivalent CGPA (45% in case of the candidates belonging to Scheduled Caste (SC), Scheduled Tribe (ST) and Persons with Disability (PWD) / Differently Abled (DA) category) awarded by any of the Universities incorporated by an act of the central or state legislature in India or other educational institutions established by an act of Parliament or declared to be deemed as a University under Section 3 of the UGC Act, 1956, or possess an equivalent qualification recognized by the Ministry of HRD, Government of India.

 CAT Registration / Application Form

-CAT 2015 Application Form / Registration:-
+CAT 2016 Application Form / Registration:-

-CAT 2015 Pattern:-
+CAT 2016 Pattern:-

 CAT is labeled among the toughest exams conducted in India.
 To crack the exam, one needs to put in a lot of hard work.
 But despite of striving a lot, even brilliant students get paused at tricky questions.
 To avoid this, it is advisable that aspirants should try to attempt sample papers and previous years’ papers in order to find the right way to prepare for the exam